mossbanay/Psychology-3-4/Questions/Chapter8.md

 #### Which type of interference would cause you to forget Emma's room number?
 What information caused the interference?

-Retroactive interference caused by Emma's room number.
+Proactive interference caused by Harry's room number.

 #### Which type of interference would cause you to forget Harry's room number?
 What information caused the interference?

-Proactive interference caused by Harry's room number.
+Retroactive interference caused by Emma's room number.

 ---

 #### Can forgetting caused by interference be explained in terms of retrieval failure?
 If so, how?
 If not, why not?

 Yes, as the retrieval cues leading to pieces of information may be changed during the learning of other information or be unable to change in the case of proactive interference.
+Moreover, similar but incorrect cues may be followed while attmepting to retrieve information.

 #### Can forgetting caused by retrieval failure be explained in terms of interference?
 If so, how?
 If not, why not?